-This is a summary of the features of Government Employees Health Association, Inc.'s medical plans.
-Please read the plan's federal brochure RI 71-018 (Elevate and Elevate Plus) at geha.com/PlanBrochure.
-All benefits are subject to the definitions, limitations and exclusions set forth in the federal brochure.
+This is a brief description of the features of Government Employees Health Association, Inc.'s medical plans.
+Please read the plan's Federal brochures RI 71-014 (HDHP) and RI 71-006 (Standard and High) at geha.com/PlanBrochure.
+All benefits are subject to the definitions, limitations and exclusions set forth in the Federal brochure.

 The information contained herein is for informational and educational purposes only.
 This information is not a substitute for professional medical advice, and if you have questions regarding a medical condition, regimen or treatment, you should always seek the advice of a qualified health care provider.
 Never disregard or delay seeking medical advice from a qualified medical professional because of information you have read herein.